 My family too see the changes in me and want me to give my best.
 For example, when my father had some serious health issues and had to be treated several times, I wanted to go home and be with him.
 But my father wanted me to stay in Shillong and work, as he knew I had responsibilities in Chillibreeze.
 He assured me that my mother and siblings are there to help him.
 He advised me to stay on and work and keep my leave and use it at the end of the year!

 A very satisfying experience for me has been designing the new Chillibreeze logo.
-I was really glad when Ralph and Joanna, our founder Directors, gave me the responsibility of creating a new logo.
+I was thrilled when Ralph and Joanna, our founder Directors, gave me the responsibility of creating a new logo.
 As I also understand the true quality and values that Chillibreeze represents I came up with the color scheme and their meanings.

 My job at Chillibreeze gives me and my family financial support.
 And, Chillibreeze is very open to people like me, who are eager to learn more.
-Learning not only the work culture and skills, but great principles of life, discipline and manners, which is a great help to my family in our everyday life.
+Learning not only the work culture and skills but great principles of life, discipline, and manners, which is a great help to my family in our everyday life.

 Fanai is philosophical as he ponders over the future.